Skip to main content

 Once you have your accreditation letter you can make your application.
 Your first point of contact should be your local authority roads department.
 They manage all requests and can progress your application on local roads.
 Approval is their decision.

-Where applicable, you may asked to liaise with Transport Scotland or one of their operating companies.
+Where applicable, you may asked to liaise with Transport Scotland or one of its operating companies.
 This is the case for signage requests on trunk roads or motorways.

 Further advice and guidance on tourist signs